-Metal Pollutants (Cont.)
-Criteria Based on Water Quality Standards (2) (Cont.)
-Manganese Hardness dependent Mercury Acute: 2.2 μg/L (dissolved), Chronic: 1.1 μg/L(dissolved) Nickel Hardness dependent Selenium Acute: 1000 μg/L Silver Acute: 5 μg/L Zinc Hardness dependent Other Pollutants (4) Ammonia (Total) Temperature and pH dependent Cause Unknown If the pollutant causing a water quality standard violation is unknown, cause unknown is listed (5) Chlorides Acute: 500 mg/L Chlorine Acute: 19 μg/L, Chronic: 11 μg/L Cyanide Acute: 22 μg/L, Chronic: 5.2 μg/L Fluoride Hardness dependent Dissolved Oxygen (4) Seasonal and water body dependent рН Acute: <6.5 or >9.0 Phosphorus (Total) Acute: 0.05 mg/L in lakes $\geq 20 \text{ acres}^{(6)}$ Sulfate (4) Hardness and chloride dependent Temperature, Water (used only for Dependent on season and thermal point sources) 2.8°C maximum rise in water temperature (7) Other Toxic Pollutants (any pollutant with aquatic life criteria derived under 35 IAC 302.210) (3) Nonpollutant Causes Guidelines Not Based on Water Quality Standards Alteration in stream-side or littoral Observed degradation from alteration in stream-side or vegetative covers (6) littoral vegetative covers (8) Alteration in wetland habitats Observed degradation from alteration in wetland habitats (8) Fish Kills Documented fish kill from Illinois Department of Natural Resources or Illinois EPA records (8) Non-Native Aquatic Plants Observed degradation from non-native aquatic plants (8) Non-Native Fish, Shellfish, or Zooplankton (8) Observed degradation from non-native fish, shellfish or zooplankton (8)
+Other Pollutants Guidelines Based on Water Quality Standards ^(1, 2) Ammonia (Total) Temperature and pH dependent Chlorides Acute: 500 mg/L Chlorine Acute: 19 μg/L, Chronic: 11 μg/L Cyanide Acute: 22 μg/L, Chronic: 5.2 μg/L Fluoride Hardness dependent Dissolved Oxygen (4) Seasonal and water body dependent (5) pH Acute: <6.5 or >9.0 Phosphorus (Total) Acute: 0.05 mg/L in lakes $\geq 20 \text{ acres}^{(6)}$ Sulfate (3) Hardness and chloride dependent Temperature, Water (used only for Dependent on season and thermal point sources) 2.8°C maximum rise in water temperature (7) Other Toxic Pollutants Any pollutant with aquatic life criteria derived under 35 Ill.
+Adm.
+Code 302.210 (3) Nonpollutants Guidelines Not Based on Water Quality Standards Alteration in stream-side or Observed degradation from alteration in stream-side or littoral vegetative covers (8) littoral vegetative covers (8) Alteration in wetland habitats Observed degradation from alteration in wetland habitats (8) Documented fish kill from Illinois Department of Natural Fish Kills Resources or Illinois EPA records (8) Non-Native Aquatic Plants Observed degradation from non-native aquatic plants (8) Non-Native Fish, Shellfish, or Observed degradation from non-native fish, shellfish or Zooplankton (8) zooplankton (8) Cause Unknown If the pollutant or nonpollutant causing impairment is unknown, Cause Unknown is listed (9)

-1. A single exceedance of a water-quality standard indicates a potential cause of impairment.
-Determination of causes is normally based on the most recent year of data from the Ambient Lake Monitoring Program or Source Water Assessment Program.
+^{1.} A single exceedance of a water-quality standard indicates a potential cause of impairment.
+Determination of causes is normally based on the most recent year of data from the Ambient Lake Monitoring Program or Public Water Supply Program.

 - 2. General Use Water Quality Standards at 35 Ill.
 Adm.
 Code 302, Subpart B. - 3.
 Guideline derived according to 35 Ill.
 Adm.
 Code 302.210.
-Derived water-quality criteria are available at https://www2.illinois.gov/epa/topics/water-quality/standards/Pages/derived-criteria.aspx. - 4.
-In some lakes, a TMDL study may have determined that violations of the dissolved-oxygen standard are not caused by a pollutant.
-For these lakes, the cause "Dissolved Oxygen" is classified as a non-pollutant. - 5.
-Cause Unknown means unknown pollutant and is used when the pollutant causing a water-quality standard violation is not identified or when no causes are identified.
+Derived water-quality criteria are available at Derived Criteria (illinois.gov). - 4.
+In some lakes, a TMDL study may have determined that violations of the dissolved oxygen standard are not caused by a pollutant.
+For these lakes, the cause "Dissolved Oxygen" is classified as a nonpollutant. - 5.35 Ill.

-6. The total phosphorus standard at 35 Ill.
 Adm.
-Code 302.205 applies to lakes of 20 acres or larger.

-7. 35 Ill.
+Code 302.206. - 6.
+The total phosphorus standard at 35 Ill.
 Adm.
-Code 302.211.

-8. Site-specific observation, information, or knowledge.
+Code 302.205 applies to lakes of 20 acres or larger. - 7.35 Ill.
+Adm.
+Code 302.211 and 35 Ill.
+Adm.
+Code 303.502. - 8.
+Site-specific observation, information, or knowledge. - 9.
+Cause Unknown is used when the pollutant or nonpollutant causing an assessment decision of Not Supporting was not identified from existing data.